kaiimran/kaiimran/README.md

 ### 👋 Hi, my name is Khairul Imran, a Full Stack Developer.
-### 🔭 Currently working a full time job using technologies such as:
+### 🔭 Familiar with technologies such as:
-### ⚡ PHP/Laravel, SQL, HTML/CSS/Sass, JavaScript, jQuery, Ajax, Vue.js, REST API, Git, Scrum & AWS.
+### ⚡ PHP/Laravel, Node.js, Python, Bootstrap/Sass, jQuery, Ajax, Vue.js, REST API, GraphQL, MySQL, DynamoDB, Redis & AWS.
-### 📫 LinkedIn: www.linkedin.com/in/khairulimran99
+### 📫 Contact me: www.linkedin.com/in/khairulimran99

 <!--
 **kaiimran/kaiimran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.